hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_pushconfig.md

 ### Options

-* `-message MESSAGE=Queued via tfh`
+* `-message MESSAGE`

 An optional message to associate with the run.
-Defaults to "Queued via tfh".
+Defaults to "Queued via tfh". [default: `Queued via tfh`]

 * `-destroy`

 Queue a destroy plan.
 Defaults to false.

-* `-current-config BOOLEAN`
+* `-current-config`

 Do not push a local configuration.
 Instead, queue a plan with the latest configuration supplied.

-* `-upload-modules=1`
+* `-upload-modules`

 If true (default), then the modules are locked at their current checkout and uploaded completely.
 This prevents modules from being retrieved with "terraform init".
-This does not lock provider versions; use the "version" parameter in provider blocks in the configuration to accomplish that.
+This does not lock provider versions; use the "version" parameter in provider blocks in the configuration to accomplish that. [default: `true`]

-* `-vcs=1`
+* `-vcs`

-If true (default), push will upload only files committed to your VCS, if detected.
-Currently supports git repositories.
+If true, push will upload only files committed to your VCS, if detected.
+Currently supports git repositories. [default: `true`]

 * `-stream`

 After staring a plan, stream the logs back to the console.

-* `-poll SECONDS=0`
+* `-poll SECONDS`

 Number of seconds to wait between polling the submitted run for a non-active status.
 Defaults to 0 (no polling).
-If streaming logs, controls the seconds between updates.
+If streaming logs, controls the seconds between updates. [default: `0`]

 ### Extended description